chrischaplow/reainbow-song/README.md

 # reainbow-song
-# this is the good news.
+# this is the good news indeed.